-Who may enroll in this Plan: Active and retired employees of all components of the United States Department of Justice (DOJ) including the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATFE), the Federal Bureau of Prisons (BOP), and the United States Marshals Service (USMS); all divisions and agencies of the Department of Homeland Security (DHS) including the United States Secret Service (USSS) and the Transportation Security Administration (TSA); all offices of the Inspectors General (IGs); the Naval Investigative Service (NIS); the Criminal Investigation Division of the Internal Revenue Service (IRS); Civilian Employees of the Office of Special Investigations of the Department of the Air Force (OSI); the Financial Crimes Enforcement Network (FinCEN); the Odometer Fraud Unit of the National Highway Traffic Safety Administration (NHTSA); the Office of Criminal Enforcement, Forensics and Training (OCEFT) of the Environmental Protection Agency (EPA); and the United States Postal Inspection Service.
+Who may enroll in this Plan: Active and retired employees of all components of the United States Department of Justice (DOJ) including the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATFE), the Federal Bureau of Prisons (BOP), and the United States Marshals Service (USMS); all divisions and agencies of the Department of Homeland Security (DHS) including the United States Secret Service (USSS) and the Transportation Security Administration (TSA); all offices of the Inspectors General (IGs); the Naval Criminal Investigative Service (NCIS); the Criminal Investigation Division of the Internal Revenue Service (IRS); Civilian Employees of the Office of Special Investigations of the Department of the Air Force (OSI); the Financial Crimes Enforcement Network (FinCEN); the Odometer Fraud Unit of the National Highway Traffic Safety Administration (NHTSA); the Office of Criminal Enforcement, Forensics and Training (OCEFT) of the Environmental Protection Agency (EPA); the Office of Criminal Investigations of the Food and Drug Administration (OCI); the Bureau of Industry and Security of the United States Department of Commerce (BIS); the United States Postal Inspection Service; and civilian employees of the United States Army Criminal Investigation Command (USACIDC).
 You must also be eligible to enroll in the Federal Employees Health Benefit Program (FEHB).